 The pace and volume of change in Microsoft 365 takes many organisations by surprise.
 An IT leader at one of our clients told us that to effectively understand the changes and how the business can use those changes detailed in the Microsoft 365 Roadmap and tenant message centre, they would need to appoint someone full-time just to do this.

-Through Digital Insights, we’ve helped organisations get to grips with the influx of updates and actions.
-As I mentioned above, Digital Insights is more than just an IT roadmap planning tool for Microsoft 365.
+Through M365 PACE, we’ve helped organisations get to grips with the influx of updates and actions.
+As I mentioned above, M365 PACE is more than just an IT roadmap planning tool for Microsoft 365.

 We do, of course, give you the dashboard view you need of usage and adoption, and map out the changes you need to know about using Microsoft Planner.
 But what sets the service apart is the personal approach we take.